ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

      - For data tables: Template tables and instructions for filling them in
      - Expand Todo's for Vivarium model `Scope` and `Assumptions and Limitations` sections, with specific examples and guidelines
+     - Add instructions for filling out the GBD Restrictions table

 GBD 2017 Modeling Strategy